Headed to southern Spain and wondering where to stay in Seville? Discover the top three neighborhoods and the best hotels in each!

 Barrio El Arenal

-Where to stay in Seville if you are a return visitor and want to spend more time exploring across the river in the Triana barrio
+Where to stay in Seville if you're a return visitor and want to spend more time exploring across the river in the Triana barrio

-El Arenal is to the left of the city center (Centro) and borders the river.
+El Arenal is west of the city center (Centro) and borders the river.
 You’ll not only be minutes away from the top tourist attractions but also have easy access to the Triana neighborhood across the river.

 I usually recommend this area if you’re a return visitor to Seville as you’ll probably want to spend more time exploring the lesser-known areas of Seville like Triana and the neighborhoods to the north of the city center.